 If a tree is between 10” and 20” in diameter, up to three trees in a 12-month period can be removed without a permit, but the resident must notify the Village prior to removal.
 This can be done by either coming into Village Hall to fill out a simple form, or by using the on-line Tree Removal Notification Form.

 If a tree is between 10” and 20” in diameter and more than 3 trees are desired to be removed, then a removal permit must be requested by filling out and submitting a Permit Application Form obtained from Village Hall, and paying a $25 permit processing fee.
 A permit will be issued only after the Tree Commission visits the site, examines the tree, and determines that the tree should be removed.
-An issued permit is valid for a period of one year, after which it can be renewed for an additional year.
 Village Hall employees are available to help fill out the form.

 CLASS C TREE

-If a tree is greater than 20” in diameter, or if a tree of any diameter has been recorded as a Sea Cliff Heritage Tree, then a removal permit must be requested by filling out and submitting a Permit Application Form obtained from Village Hall, and paying a $25 permit processing fee.
+If a tree is greater than 20” in diameter, or if a tree of any diameter has been recorded as a Sea Cliff Heritage Tree, then a removal permit must be requested by filling out and submitting a Tree Removal Permit Application (downloaded here or obtained from Village Hall) and paying a $25 permit processing fee.
 A permit will be issued only after the Tree Commission visits the site, examines the tree, and determines that the tree should be removed.
-An issued permit is valid for a period of one year, after which it can be renewed for an additional year.

 List of large deciduous trees for Sea Cliff – list